JosephCottam/AbstractRendering/AbstractRendering/README.md

 (which default to "localhost" and "8080," respectively).
 The sever uses the Avro extensions to format the return result.

+### Spark
+Abstract Rendering implementation to run in the AMP Spark (Berkly) framework.
+This uses many of the standard tools, but different driver (e.g., not true "Renderer" class) to do aggregation in a distributed memory environment.
+Transfer is still done locally.

 ### Tiles
 Tools for manipulating aggregates for use with a tile-server.
 Can create tiles from aggregates or combine multiple tiles into an aggregate set.